 - Security and privacy

-Q. Can Appinventiv experts assist you in solving the persistent cloud challenges?
+Q. How can Appinventiv experts assist you in solving prominent challenges in the cloud migration strategy?

 A. Our experts understand the challenges that you might be facing during the cloud migration process.
 They can assist you with: